Who Was "Miranda" of the Miranda Warning?

 "You have the right to remain silent.
 Anything you say can and will be used against you in a court of law.
 You have the right to an attorney.
 If you cannot afford an attorney, one will be provided for you.
 Do you understand the rights I have just read to you?
 With these rights in mind, do you wish to speak to me?"

 Those words are the result of the Miranda v.
 Arizona Supreme Court trial of 1966.
-Three years before, an 18-year-old Phoenix woman reported to police that she was kidnapped, taken to the desert and raped.
-The woman was able to provide details about the car her kidnapper drove; those details took police to Ernesto Miranda.
-Though the woman couldn’t identify him in a lineup, police took him into custody and performed an interrogation anyway.
-The grilling resulted in a Miranda-signed confession.
+Three years before, an 18-year-old Phoenix woman reported to police that she had been kidnapped, taken to the desert, and raped.
+The woman was able to provide details about the car her kidnapper drove, and those details took police to Ernesto Miranda.
+Though the woman couldn’t identify Miranda in a lineup, police took him into custody and performed an interrogation anyway.
+The grilling resulted in Miranda signing a confession.

-That decision wasn’t popular with everyone.
-Even President Nixon was a vocal denouncer of rights-reading - he felt informing criminals of their rights would make police less effective and predicted that crime would skyrocket.
+That decision wasn’t popular with everyone, though.
+Even Richard Nixon was a vocal denouncer of rights-reading, as he believed that informing criminals of their rights would make police less effective and predicted that crime would skyrocket.

 And what became of Miranda?
 The case was retried without the confession in 1967, but it turned out the jury didn’t need one to convict.
 Miranda was sentenced to up to 20 years in prison but got out in 1972.
 For a while, he made a living signing Miranda cards (small cards with the required saying printed on them) and selling them for $1.50.
 He had been out of prison for less than four years when he was killed in a bar fight in Phoenix in 1976 at the age of 36.

 Have you got a Big Question you'd like us to answer?
 If so, let us know by emailing us at email@example.com.